History of Los Angeles Metro Rail and Busway: Early planning for a rail revival (1970–1980)

-After the defeat, the RTD and Bradley attempted to find existing sources of funding to build a less ambitious "starter line," an underground rapid transit line (also known as a subway) from Downtown to the west under Wilshire Boulevard.
+After the defeat, the RTD and Bradley attempted to find existing sources of funding to build a less ambitious "starter line", an underground rapid transit line (also known as a subway) from Downtown to the west under Wilshire Boulevard.
 They saw this line as the "cornerstone" of any future system, due to population density of the Wilshire corridor, at the time the 5th most dense area in the nation.

 The small Los Angeles-centric system frustrated the Los Angeles County Board of Supervisors, particularly Baxter Ward, who wanted to build a sprawling system of less expensive light rail lines across the county.

 In 1976, the State of California formed the Los Angeles County Transportation Commission to coordinate the Southern California Rapid Transit District 's efforts with the area's municipal transit systems and take over planning of countywide transportation systems.
 The SCRTD planned for a heavy rail subway, while the Los Angeles County Transportation Commission (LACTC) developed plans for a light rail system.

 In 1980 voters passed Proposition A, a half-cent sales tax for a regional transit system.
 Los Angeles County Supervisor Kenneth Hahn was the author of the proposition, declaring, "I'm going to put the trains back."
 The ballot named seven transit corridors:

 Caltrans surveyed the condition of former Pacific Electric lines in 1982.

+This proposal envisioned a continuation of the Federal 90/10 match for transit construction.
+Unfortunately, 1980 also saw the election of the Reagan Administration, which pulled the plug on federal funding.
+President Reagan called Miami's metrorail a "boondoggle", leaving that city's transit system unfinished.
+Los Angeles would have to pull back from its initial proposal.
+The most glaring omission from the initial plan due to the pullback in federal support was and is the future Sepulveda line connecting the Valley to the Westside and eventually LAX and the South Bay.
+Funding was divided between RTD, which built heavy rail, and the LACTC, which focused on light rail along former Pacific Electric corridors.